Get Help Now

 1

-We re very sorry, Melissa.
-Unfortunately, this is not a private forum and we re unable to discuss this further here.
-Please call our Patient Relations team at 615-322-6154, M-F 8 a.m.
-5 p.m.
-They can speak with you privately about your concern.
+Hi, Becky.
+Thank you for taking the time to send us this feedback.
+We’re so sorry to see this -- however, Google reviews do not protect patients' privacy, so we’re unable to discuss this further here.
+Please call our Patient Relations team at 615-322-6154, M-F 8 a.m. – 5 p.m.
+They can speak with you privately about your experience.

 1 month ago